 Any attorney who is a member in good standing of the Washington State Bar is eligible for admission to practice in the Western District of Washington.
-Questions about this process should be directed to the attorney admission clerk by phone at (206) 370-8862 or firstname.lastname@example.org.
+Questions about this process, or any admissions related questions, should be directed to the attorney admission clerk, Dana Scarp, at WAWD_Admissions@wawd.uscourts.gov or (206) 370-8862.

 Procedure for Admission

 - Complete the Petition for Admission to Practice

 - Register for a PACER-Case Search Only account at pacer.gov (if you do not already have an account)

 - Request admission to the Western District of Washington via PACER

 - If your Petition for Admission is complete and correct, you will receive an email requesting payment of admission fee ($238).

 - Once payment is received, you will receive an email confirming your admission and a Certificate of Admission will be mailed to you.